Post-graduate certificate in ‘One Planet’ governance

-The chief purpose of a course is to map out a management plan for a ‘one planet’ project and understand the other requirements.
+The chief purpose of a short workshop is to map out a management plan for a ‘one planet’ project and understand the other requirements.

 Topics include: land assessment, agroecology, renewable energy, zero carbon building and transport, water supply, sewage treatment, land management, measurement and verification, and planning applications.

 Projects may vary in size from a single household to a neighbourhood, to a town or city.
 Businesses may also work towards ‘one planet’ status.